Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

-This section starts with the concept of \textit{actuarial-consistency} and the valuation of actuarial claims.
+This section starts with introducing the concept of \textit{actuarial-consistency}.
 Condition \eqref{AFconsistent} for a valuation $\Pi$ states that actuarial claims which are independent of the financial information, should be valued using the actuarial valuation principle $\pi^{(2)}$.
-A valuation $\Pi$ is said actuarial-consistent if it ensures that all actuarial claims are priced with an actuarial valuation, even the ones that may be dependent to financial information.
-Before going to the valuation, we first introduce the notion of weak and strong actuarial consistency. \begin{definition}[Strong actuarial-consistency] A valuation $\Pi$ is called strong actuarial-consistent (strong ACV) if for any actuarial claim $S^{(2)} \in \mathcal{C}^{(2)}$ the following holds:
+A valuation $\Pi$ is actuarial-consistent if all actuarial claims are priced with an actuarial valuation, even the ones that may be dependent to financial information.